bottledcode/atlas-db/docs/reference/commands.md

    PONG\r\n
    ```

 Heartbeat intervals are configurable, allowing flexibility based on application requirements.
+Failure to respond to a heartbeat can result in connection termination.

 ---